Bias A-head? Analyzing Bias in Transformer-Based Language Model Attention Heads: Understanding Debiasing Through the Lens of Biased Heads

 To benchmark the performance of Targeted-Debias, we consider \textbf{\textit{Random-Debias}} that randomly masks out K out of BERT-base's 144 heads.
 To evaluate the impact of masking out attention heads, we assess the model's bias using SEAT score, and we also evaluate the model's language modeling capability using \textit{pseudo-perplexities} (PPPLs)\footnote{Performed on the test split of “wikitext-2-raw-v1” accessible through \url{https://huggingface.co/datasets/wikitext}.} ~\citep{salazar-etal-2020-masked}, and model's Natural Language Understanding (NLU) capability on the GLUE tasks \citep{wang-etal-2018-glue}.

 The main debiasing results are presented in Table \ref{tab:debias-comparison}.
 We can see that Targeted-Debias (Top-3) achieves the best performance among the three debiasing strategies: it has the lowest SEAT and lowest PPPL scores.
 Compared to the two versions of Targeted-Debias (Top-3 vs. All(45) ), masking out more biased heads does not further lower SEAT, but does significantly worsen the language modeling performance (4.16 vs. 5.75).
 The Top-3 Targeted-Debias only slightly increases BERT's PPPL from 4.09 to 4.16.
 Interestingly, we can see that targeting on the anti-biased heads (Bottom-3) increases the overall model bias.
 Random-Debias, which randomly masks out attention heads, actually exacerbates model bias.
 We posit that this result makes sense, given that if random heads are removed, those biased heads that remain will have their bias amplified.
 The GLUE task results appearing in Table \ref{tab:glue} show similar trends as the language modeling task.
 That is, masking out the top-3 biased heads achieves comparable NLU performance to the original BERT-base model, while masking out all biased heads significantly worsens model performance.
 Taken together, it is encouraging that a simple debiasing strategy, targeting a small set of highly biased heads, can reduce PLM bias without affecting language modeling and NLU capability.
+We further conduct a robustness check in Appendix \ref{appx:robust} using a different bias evaluation metric to rule out the possibility that the debiasing outcomes are tautological.